Generalities about long-arms

 Due to the need for durability, as well as the crude manufacture, the tolerances of the military muskets were such that the trigger pull was quite heavy by today's standards; for example, the Brown Bess replica used in our tests has a trigger pressure of ~12 pounds.
 This explains the various manuals' instructions to "pull briskly" (i.e. essentially jerking the trigger).
 This can also throw off aim, in this case by causing the weapon--and with it, the shot--to veer; in our tests, this was typically to the left.

 Military muskets of the period exhibited considerable windage--or difference between the bore and bullet diameters; the most common bore size, for example was ~0.72 calibre, with the ball size ~0.65 calibre (e.g. Prussia, Austria).
-This reduced the velocity and accuracy of the musket, but was necessary to minimize the effects of fowling, and increase the rate of fire; another feature typical of musket barrels, and also meant to minimize the effect of fowling, was that they swelled toward the breech.
-The greater surface area which resulted would then ideally catch more of the fowling, and keep it away from the muzzle.
+This reduced the velocity and accuracy of the musket, but was necessary to minimize the effects of fowling, and increase the rate of fire; another feature typical of musket barrels, meant to reinforce the barrel, was that they swelled toward the breech. this was achieved by using a thicker metal around the breech, which served to reinforce this area, which would experience the greatest force from the cartridge. (muskets could also have a slightly wider bore at the breech, to collect fowling.
+It's currently unknown if any muskets from the period have this; however, it is currently known that the Brown Bess lacks this swell in the bore; only the metal at the breech is thickened).

 Even firing two shots in rapid succession will result in a heat-haze around the barrel, as the outside of the barrel climbs to ~50 Celsius; this will affect the aim, as it obscures the foresight.
 Just ten shots are sufficient to render the barrel untouchable due to heat: rate of fire will decrease rapidly as a result.
 This confirms accounts by Ulrich Bräker (a soldier in Itzenplitz Infantry), who noted his barrel was hard to touch after a short time.